Andres Keevallik

-Andres Keevallik (born 24 February 1943 in Pärnu) is an Estonian scientist in mechanics.
+Andres Keevallik (born 24 February 1943 in Pärnu) is an Estonian computer scientist.

 In 1966, he graduated from Tallinn Polytechnical Institute in computer science (cum laude).
-In 1974, he graduated from the university in Moscow.
-Since 1992, he is professor of roads' engineering.
+Since 1974, he is candidate of engineering (PhD).

+He has worked at Tallinn Polytechnical Institute (now Tallinn University of Technology) as engineer, assistant professor and associate professor, since 1992 as professor of digital techniques.

 2000-2005 and 2010–2015, he was the rector of Tallinn University of Technology.
+Since 2016 he is Rector Emeritus of TUT.

 In 2003, he was awarded with Order of the White Star, III class.